 Skip to main content

 Role-based access control (RBAC) is a method of assigning permissions to users based on their roles.
-By controlling access to resources through role authorization, RBAC can help in different perspectives:
+Consider using RBAC in the following scenarios:

-Permission refers to the authorization to access a resource (we call it API Resource).
+Permission refers to the authorization to access a API resource.
 In the real world, entities such as orders, products, and documents can be designated as resources, and various actions can be assigned.

 Examples of permissions, including the ability to edit an order, read a document, and delete a product, are as follows: